Looking for low-calorie foods to grill this summer? We’ve rounded up a few of our favorite low-calorie foods to grill in this post.

 - Remove from grill, and enjoy!

-Peaches (with ice cream)
+Peaches for dessert (with ice cream)

 One of our favorite summertime desserts has to be grilled peaches with vanilla ice cream.
 It’s a perfect dessert when you’re entertaining guests, as it is quick, easy and everyone seems to love it.
 Plus, this refreshing dessert reminds us of delicious peach cobbler or even a peach pie but without all the calories.